sivaram-R/cognizant-preparation/README.md

 # cognizant-preparation
-This is the preparation repository for the digital nurture 4.0 .net fse by cognizant
+This is the hands on repository for the digital nurture 4.0 .net fse by cognizant